 Gas pressure washers are often be heavier than the electric-powered washers.
 Since a gas-power machine will require a pull-start, it can put a physical toll on the body.
 There is an engine in the gas-powered machine; therefore, it may require a tune-up.
 Conversely, you will probably never to worry about getting a tune-up for an electric powered pressure washer.

 In colder climates, a gas-powered pressure washer will require a bit of attention to keep it working properly.
 For example, you will likely have to add anti-freeze to winterize the gas-powered pressure during the colder months.
 With a gas-powered washer, storage of the machine is a bit of an extra consideration.
 It should not be stored in a home because it could be dangerous.
 The gas-powered washer also produce such a strong water pressure stream that it could lead to damages on the job as a result of the strong pressure.

 Electric-powered pressure washers tend to produce less water pressure, which translates to taking a longer time to complete a job.
 Then, of course, it needs a supply of electricity.
 This means that an electric-powered washer will need to be near an outlet during use.
 The use of plastic components prevalent in electric washers could render them easier to damage in certain cases.

 Which is Right For You?

 You can decide the type of pressure washer to use based on how you will use the pressure washer.
-For small jobs that does not require a lot of water pressure, the electric-powered pressure washer would be ideal.
-For large jobs that done less frequently, you may decide to use the electric-powered washer.
-A gas-powered pressure washer is ideal choice when you do the jobs that cannot be done by an electric-powered washer that requires to be near outlets.
-If you plan to use a pressure washer frequently, you may consider the gas-powered pressure washer.
-You are better equipped to know the difference between what pressure washer to use and why one is better than the other.
+For small jobs that do not require a lot of water pressure, an electric-powered pressure washer would be ideal.
+For large jobs that are performed less frequently, you may also decide to use the electric-powered washer.
+A gas-powered pressure washer is an ideal choice when you perform the jobs that cannot be done by an electric-powered washer due to limited access to outlets.
+If you plan to use a pressure washer frequently and for larger jobs, you may consider the gas-powered pressure washer.